Density dependent displaced vertex signatures as a novel probe of light dark sector scalars at the LHC: Summary

 \section{Summary}

 Sensitivity to beyond the Standard Model interactions with direct relevance to astrophysical phenomena such as dark energy might manifest themselves in displaced vertex signatures at the Large Hadron Collider.
 While such analyses are motivated from a range of new physics models, their behaviour in relation to astrophysically relevant screening mechanisms will only become clear when the differences in the ATLAS and CMS detector design are considered.
 These differences then become vital in understanding the nature of an associated discovery with potential paradigm-shifting consequences for our understanding of cosmological evolution.
-In a first proof-of-principle analysis, we have shown that cosmologically-relevant scalars can be sizeably produced at the LHC, while further decaying with probabilities correlated with the detector design.
+We have shown that cosmologically-relevant scalars can be sizeably produced at the LHC, while further decaying with probabilities correlated with the detector design.
 Our findings suggest that the LHC experiments could indeed possess significant sensitivity to such scenarios which could act as a major discrimination tool when a displaced vertex BSM discovery is made.
-Our sensitivity analysis might not directly translate to more realistic sensitivity estimates when detector effects etc. are included.
-Indeed a detailed implementation of the effects into a realistic detector simulation setup will be necessary to include the dynamics with the surrounding medium in a detailed way.
-Nonetheless, our findings provide the theoretical underpinning for a class of signature-driven BSM searches that are currently not pursued by the experiments.
-This warrants further exploration.
+Our sensitivity analysis might not directly translate to more realistic sensitivity estimates when detector effects etc. are included, but we have estimated that residual sensitivity should remain even for pessimistic efficiencies.
+Further work is required to stress-test the semi classical validity of the parton model in the context of dark energy models including the Chameleon.